ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Summary
 -------------------

-- A class contains **constructors** that are used to create objects.
-Constructors must have the same name as the class.
+- **Constructors** initialize the attributes in newly created objects.
+They have the same name as the class.

-- Every object is created using the keyword **new** followed by a call to one of the class’s constructors.
+- A **constructor signature** is the constructor name followed by the parameter list which is a list of the types of the parameters and the variable names used to refer to them in the constructor.

+- **Overloading** is when there is more than one constructor.
+They must differ in the number, type, or order of parameters.

+- **New** is a keyword that is used to create a new object of a class.
+The syntax is ``new ClassName()``.
+It creates a new object of the specified class and calls a constructor.

+- A **no-argument constructor** is a constructor that doesn't take any passed in values (arguments).

-- Parameters allow values to be passed to the constructor to establish the initial state of the object.
+- **Parameters** allow values to be passed to the constructor to initialize the newly created object's attributes.
 These values are called the **parameters** or **actual parameters** or **arguments**.

-- Constructors are said to be **overloaded** when there are multiple constructors with the same name but a different **signature** with different **parameters**.
-A **signature** consists of the constructor name and the parameter list.

-- The parameter list, in the header of a constructor, lists the types of the values that are passed and their variable names.
+- The **parameter list**, in the header of a constructor, is a list of the type of the value being passed and a variable name.
 These variables are called the **formal parameters**.

-- Actual parameters are passed using **call by value** which initializes the formal parameters with copies of the actual parameters.
+- **Actual parameters** are passed using **call by value** which initializes the formal parameters with copies of the actual parameters' values.
 The values passed to a constructor must be compatible with the types identified in the formal parameter list.

+- **Call by value** means that when you pass a value to a constructor or method it passes a copy of the value.

 .. raw:: html

       <pre id="turtleClassesConstructor" class="javaFiles" style="display:none;">
       import java.awt.Image;
       import java.awt.image.BufferedImage;

       /**
        * Interface to describe a digital picture.
 A digital picture can have an
        * associated file name.
 It can have a title.
 It has pixels